-Due to COVID-19, the GRE may be optional.
+Due to COVID-19, the GRE is waived for Fall 2021 applicants.
 Please contact the program's graduate advisor, Adrienne Thomas, to learn more.

 The CEE department is seeking disciplined and creative graduate students to work with faculty on innovative research in a challenging, yet collaborative environment.